canonical/checkbox/docs/tutorial/using-checkbox/test-output.rst

 Users would be asked whether they want to upload the results to the Canonical :term:`Certification website`.

-Congratz!
+Congrats!
 Now you have a basic understanding of the test output.